anyu87/CloudRouterDemo/README.md

 # Under the Hood

->Main part of thies scenario related to the routers (a pair of IaaS Virtual Machines (`IaaS Routers`) converted into traditional routers with advanced functionoality)
+>Main part of this scenario related to the routers (a pair of IaaS Virtual Machines (`IaaS Routers`) converted into traditional routers with advanced functionality)

 **Terraform**